10 Largest World-Record Grouper Ever Caught

 680-pound goliath grouper aka jewfish

 The heaviest grouper ever caught and certified as an IGFA world record was this 680-pound goliath grouper.
 The fish — then generally known as a jewfish — was caught on May 20, 1961, off Fernandina Beach, Florida, using a Spanish mackerel as bait.
-This particular species of grouper is considered endangered today and protected in the United States and Caribbean.
+This species of grouper is protected today, and limited harvest in Florida is only allowed for juvenile fish through a limited and tightly controlled lottery system.
 Courtesy IGFA / igfa.org

 Advertisement